 This course examines recent philosophical thinking about such fundamental ethical and social issues as racial and sexual discrimination, criminal punishment and the death penalty, civil disobedience, the morality of war, the enforcement of morals and abortion.
-Alternate years, Spring '11
+Spring, odd years.

 PHI 391 BIOMEDICAL ETHICS (W)